 Hellenic College boasts the only accredited undergraduate department in the western hemisphere that offers a comprehensive curriculum in religious studies from an Orthodox Christian perspective.
 Students of the Religious Studies Program enjoy a unique opportunity to explore the intellectual richness of their faith in an academic setting that is integrated with a liturgical and campus life shaped by their Orthodox Christian tradition.
 The program offers a core curriculum of courses in bible, Christianity, and religion, with additional electives in each.

 The program, which offers an integrated course of study leading to B.A. in Classics, is quite unique.
-Like most programs at other institutions the Classics at Hellenic College offers students the opportunity to study the rich legacy of ancient Greece and Rome and can lead to graduate studies in a wide variety of fields, such as Comparative Literature, Linguistics, History and Archeology, Philosophy and Politics.
+Like most programs at other institutions, the Classics program at Hellenic College offers students the opportunity to study the rich legacy of ancient Greece and Rome and can lead to graduate studies in a wide variety of fields, such as Comparative Literature, Linguistics, History and Archeology, Philosophy and Politics.
 Its uniqueness, however, is to be found in its course offerings that may also include Byzantine and Modern Greek language and literature.
-Thus the students are afforded the opportunity to explore and appreciate the continuity of an ancient culture that has survived through Byzantium to the present.
+Thus, students are afforded the opportunity to explore and appreciate the continuity of an ancient culture that has survived through Byzantium to the present.
 Moreover, our students could receive a full scholarship to study for a semester or a year at a university in Greece and their degrees are recognized by the Greek state.

 The Management & Leadership specialization is designed to prepare men and women for management and leadership positions in private, public, and non-profit organizations.
 The Program focuses on helping students understand the changing nature of leadership in organizations and on developing business leaders with strong Orthodox Christian values in a global and multicultural society.
 The Management & Leadership curriculum together with the general education requirements of Hellenic College educates men and women to manage and lead in organizations of the 21st Century.